james689/project-journal/README.md

 In summary the application allows the user to:

 Create a journal for a project they are working on.

-Add entries to the journal, including the amount of time spent working on the project for each entry View the entries in a journal and summary data about the journal, such as the total amount of time spent working on the project and total number of journal entries.
+Add entries to the journal, including the amount of time spent working on the project for each entry.

+View the entries in a journal and summary data about the journal, such as the total amount of time spent working on the project and total number of journal entries.